clipperhouse/netlify/content/physics.md

 Sound is a vibration of air.
 Again, think ripples in a pond.

-High-frequency sound is called "treble", low-frequency sound is call "bass".
+High-frequency sound is called "treble", low-frequency sound is called "bass".

 As with light, higher sound frequencies are easier to block.
 When your neighbor is playing music, you will mostly hear the bass, because the walls have blocked the treble.